Clyde R. Hoey: Biography

 Hoey won election to the U.S. Senate in 1944.
 He served from 1945 until his death in 1954.

 Hoey's politics were those of a conservative Democrat.
 He opposed Harry S. Truman's attempt to make the Fair Employment Practices Commission (FEPC) permanent.
 He promised to filibuster the effort as an attack on "the rights of every businessman in America."
 He supported the President's threats against striking railroad workers in December 1946.
-In the 1948 election, he supported Truman over the radical alternative Strom Thurmond.
+In the 1948 election, he supported Truman over the alternative, Strom Thurmond.

 He supported President Truman's refusal to allow Congress access to records of government employees' loyalty investigations.

 In 1950, Hoey opposed statehood for Hawaii because he thought it "inconceivable" to allow a territory with "only a small percentage of white people" to become a state.
 He advocated independence for Hawaii and cited U.S. treatment of Cuba and the Philippines as precedents.